For the next 4 days I’m going to try out lipsticks from history. From The 1300s to the 1940’s, I’ll be testing them all. On my lips…

 So thats the historic lipstick testing done, what did I learn?

 - Elizabethan lipstick doesn’t beat MAC.

-- Plaster of Paris is worse than waxing
+- Plaster of Paris is evil incarnate

 - Egg white is the devils own creation

 - Petals do fuck all

 - It turns out progress happens for a reason and historic make up sucks.

 This was really interesting, where can I find out more?
 I’d suggest checking out this paper on the history of lipsticks in Western Seats of Power, it’s also a Harvard paper, so you can read it and feel all fancy and intellectual.

 4 thoughts on “Trying Lipsticks through history”